Prior to this picture, the metal box containing his belongings had remained at the edge of her bed, unopened.

 "I never imagined it would be more relevant today because of our divisions in America than it was when I (first) took the pictures," he said.

-Eight years on, "Service" means something different to him now.
+Years later, "Service" means something different to him now.

 It's about the deep physical and psychological wounds that war has left on veterans and their families.
 But it's also about pride, strength and the resolve that embody those who serve.